sparkfun/SparkFun_UM980_Triband_GNSS_RTK_Breakout/docs/firmware_update.md

 -->

 Select the GNSS receiver that will be receiving the firmware update.
 In this case it was **Receiver1**.
 While we are at it, select either the "**Soft reset**" or "**Hard reset**".
 While updating, the module will need to be reset and this selection will determine the reset method.
-Let's select the "**Soft Reset**" and have Uprecise reset the module.
+Let's select the "**Soft Reset**" and have UPrecise reset the module.

 <div style="text-align: center;">
   <table>